alexblattner/RubberDiffusers/README.md

 # RubberDiffusers
 This project aims to solve the rigidity problem that diffusers has.
 Instead of creating a pipeline for each variation and combination, you can just implement it for RubberDiffusers and the user will pick the variations he wants to enable or not.
 This is based on the base txt2img pipeline of diffusers.

+There's a special parameter in this pipeline called "stop_step".
+It's the exact step you want the denoising to stop at.

 # How to use
 1. install diffusers:
    pip install git+https://github.com/huggingface/diffusers